 Friday night: partly cloudy.
 Low 6.
 Winds north 5-10 mph.
 AccuWeather Reelfeel -10.

-Saturday: cloudy and frigid with snow and flurries in the afternoon, accumulating a coating to an inch.
+Saturday: cloudy and frigid with a coating to an inch of snow late in the afternoon.
+Rapidly deteriorating

-Rapidly deteriorating road conditions can lead to slow and slippery travel.
+road conditions can lead to slow and slippery travel.
 High 17.
-Winds northeast 4-8
+Winds northeast 6-12 mph.

 Saturday night: snow.
 Accumulating 4 – 8 inches.
 Low 9.
 AccuWeather Realfeel -1.